Equipment Repair Form

 Customers often complain of poor FM radio reception

 when sending in their radios.
-ALL Bose Wave radios have internal
+Most Bose Wave radios have internal

 circuits that use the AC power cord (and house wiring) as an FM antenna.